 If you are thinking about selling a house, then the cost of purchasing your next property is an important consideration.
 Particularly if you are upgrading and buying a more expensive property.
-For example, you may need to find additional capital from your savings to add to the sales price of your current home.
+For example, you may need to find an additional house deposit from your savings to add to the sales price of your current home.
 Alternatively, you might need to borrow more and plan for how and when you will repay a higher mortgage.

 What is often overlooked, however, is the cost of actually selling your current home in the first place.
 This can be higher than you might imagine because the costs tend to be ‘swallowed up’ as a part of the overall moving expenditure and once you are no longer a first time buyer, incentives like shared ownership, help to buy schemes and reduced stamp duty may no longer be applicable.